yashamon/web2/index.md

 > > These papers have a slightly different title on arxiv.
 Compared to arxiv versions these are much more polished and corrected.

-[Gromov-Witten theory of a locally conformally symplectic manifold][18]
+[Gromov-Witten theory of a locally conformally symplectic manifold][18], arxiv

 Computer science and game theory